 Molly and Luke have been together already for 8 years and have 2 beautiful kids Who were back home in Arizona with grandma and grandpa.
-We stayed at the Fosshotel Glacier Lagoon in Iceland, about a half hour away.
+We stayed at the Fosshotel Glacier Lagoon, about a half hour away.
 We all drank shots the night before and we were having a great time.
 One of the funniest memories I have of Molly is when, after taking a shot, she played MY boobs like bongo drums!
 That is something I’ll never forget!
 Even a several months later we chat on social media and we bring it up and we both crack up.

 I guess when the kids are away mommy and dad will play!
 LOL!
 Anyway, they wanted to do things the unconventional way when it came to It’s how their whole relationship has been so far and it’s what worked for them.
 Even more “out of the norm”, they actually decided that they wanted to make their marriage legal by doing it in Iceland rather than back home in Arizona.
 They wanted to do sunrise at the Glacier Lagoon.

 Being surrounded by chunks of sparkling ice that looks like diamonds and wind to blow her dress around was all that she wanted.
 And she got it!
 Molly and Luke may be fun and easy going people, but they are also very private people.
 They wanted to make sure that when they said their vows that it was just the three of us.

 They both agreed and told me that they actually didn’t want any of those photos shown.
 It was for them and them alone they said.
 After all, they were the ones making the commitment to one another.
 No one else.
 They set up their own personal cameras (videographers remember?) and recorded their vows all alone.
 All of that took place AFTER our session together that morning.